Picnic: a Grand Teton Triathalon

 We ran into more traffic on the lower switchbacks, jogging past at least 30 groups.
 I cramped up at one point, but was able to work them out and keep running.

-At 4:30pm, we rolled into Lupine Meadows, an 8.5-hour roundtrip, a full 2.5 hours faster than my dry run, trying to keep pace with Kelsey and Connor.
+At 4:30pm, we rolled into Lupine Meadows, an 8.5-hour roundtrip, a full 2.5 hours faster than my dry run, thanks to pacing with Kelsey and Connor.
 Most of the time save was on the descent.
 The valley was probably 80F, perfect conditions for a refreshing return swim.

 We jogged and hiked the last two miles along Jenny Lake to our wetsuits, dogging afternoon crowds.
 Ferries shuttle visitors across Jenny Lake every 10-15 minutes, plus plenty of hikers from the South Jenny Lake parking area.
 Kelsey was dreading the swim back, so we tried to pump her up.